rmindo/dappers/README.md

 ## Components
 #### Navigator
 Navigator is the context provider and has two properties, initial and dispatch.
-1. __initia__
+1. __initial__
     - Initial screen to display (required)
 2. __dispatch__
     - The dispatch only occurs once before the initial route and it is dispatched globally.
 It can hold an initial state or constant object or use to dispatch a business logic.

 ```js
 <Navigator initial={'Loader'} dispatch={{greetings: 'Hello World'}}>